ronja-tutorials/ronja-tutorials.github.io/noise.md

 tagline: This is where to start learning.
 ---

 A great way to generate images without textures is to use noise functions.
 In this series I go through the most common ones and how to use them.
-To write noise functions I recommend you to first {know the basics of shaders in unity](/basics.html).
+To write noise functions I recommend you to first [know the basics of shaders in unity](/basics.html).
 The tutorials also use [surface shaders]({{ site.baseurl }}{% post_url 2018-03-30-simple-surface %}), so if you have problems understanding that part I recommend looking into [it]({{ site.baseurl }}{% post_url 2018-03-30-simple-surface %}) first.

 I also recommend reading the noise tutorials in order since some of them build on each other and they become more complex for the most part.